averycrespi/vtt-bridge/README.md

 ## Getting Started

 1. Install the VTT Bridge extension. (_TODO_)
-2. Open a Dungeon Master's Vault character sheet in one tab.
-You should see yellow <kbd>Roll</kbd> buttons.
+2. Open your Dungeon Master's Vault character sheet.
+Click the <kbd>Connect to Roll20</kbd> button.
-3. Open a Roll20 game in another tab.
-Wait for the game to load.
+3. Open your Roll20 game in another tab.
+You should see a message that says `Connected to Dungeon Master's Vault`.
-4. Click one of the new buttons on the Dungeon Master's Vault character sheet.
+4. Click one of the <kbd>Roll</kbd> buttons on your Dungeon Master's Vault character sheet.
-5. Watch your roll appear in Roll20.
+5. Watch your roll appear in your Roll20 game.

 ## Development